REPORTS

 • Crimes of aggression (also known as crimes against peace).

-While Ukraine is not a signatory to the ICC, it recognized the court's jurisdiction in 2015 according to the ICC Statute.
+While Ukraine is not a member state of the ICC, it recognized the court's jurisdiction in 2015 according to the ICC Statute.
 Consequently, the ICC holds jurisdiction over Russian war crimes, crimes against humanity, and acts of genocide committed on Ukrainian soil.
 Presently, ICC judicial investigators are actively engaged in documenting and gathering evidence, including within Ukraine itself.
 Still, the ICC faces obstacles to the prosecution of Russia’s leadership for crimes of aggression.
 Amendments implemented in 2012 restrict the prosecution for such crimes solely to ICC member states — and like Ukraine, Russia is not a party to the ICC.
 Theoretically, the case could be referred to the ICC by the UN Security Council, but given Russia's veto power as a permanent member of this body, that prospect remains remote.

 The ICC does not supplant national judicial systems but intervenes only when a state is unwilling or unable to conduct a proper investigation and prosecute international criminals.
 Regrettably, Russia exemplifies such a scenario.
 In a state governed by the rule of law, the onus lies on the state itself to prosecute its offenders.
 For instance, in the case of the notorious abuses at Abu Ghraib prison in Iraq perpetrated by a group of American soldiers, justice was served through the decisions of American courts, which found 12 U.S. military servicemen guilty and sentenced them to prison terms.
 Consequently, there was no necessity for the intervention of the International Criminal Court.